 On reflection, though, Barbie surreptitiously introduced me to so much other music, some of which is collected here, and it prepared me for an appreciation of a whole other tonality, and another way of listening.

 I’d always heard the human voice as another instrument, and looking back it seems I seldom paid attention to the words I was hearing.
 I enjoyed the cadence of a female voice, say, or the mystery of a lyric sung in a language I did not understand.
-I can’t really have been fully appreciative of that for I am genuinely surprised that I am only now hearing the songs properly as songs, and I realise I must previously never have taken in much specific meaning from what I was listening to at all.
+I can’t really have been fully appreciative of what that meant, for I am genuinely surprised that I am only now hearing the songs properly as songs, and I realise that previously I never really took in much lyrical meaning from what I was listening to at all.